Men and Women, Sex and Orgasm

 And sometimes she can be contented and happy without any orgasm.
 She might be tired after a rugged day at the office or a nerve-frazzling session with the kids.
 But her husband is eager and desirous for sex.

 It gives her a special kind of pleasure to co-operate.
 Emotional maturity consists of the ability to give as well as to share or receive.
+And for men who have not reached that level of emotional maturity, here is the necessary advice on how to give a woman an orgasm - bear in mind that sex should be an equal experience these days.

 Another disappointment that is fundamentally normal and unselfish can also cause anorgasmia.